hanakin/phpBB-StyleGuide/Coding Guidlines/CSS/README.md

 1. **Base** – setup.
 1. **Common** – unclassed `h1`, unclassed `ul` etc.
 1. **Layout** – grid.
+1. **Utilities/Modifiers/Helpers** – `form-inline`.
 2. **Elements** – basic singleton classes
 3. **Components** — generic, underlying design patterns.
-4. **Blocks** – full components constructed from objects and their extensions.
-5. **Style trumps** – error states etc.

-This means that—as you go down the document—each section builds upon and inherits sensibly from the previous one(s).
+This means that as you go down the document each section builds upon and inherits sensibly from the previous one(s).
 There should be less undoing of styles, less specificity problems and all-round better architected stylesheets.